uldtot/wcioShop/README.md

 An e-commerce solution focused on speed and reliability.
 Long story short, the first version of this system was built in 4 days of nonstop coding (YES I did not sleep for days coding the first version in 2010).
 This system has been in use since 2010 but never made public, this GitHub project will fix that.
 I will be making a lot of changes to this before adding files to GitHub.
 If you see this message, the project is not ready for use.

-If you want to read the long version of why and how i  coded this in 4 days originally, then hed over to Discussions
+If you want to read the long version of why and how I coded this in 4 days originally, then head over to Discussions

 ## Requirements
 - PHP 8 (Developed on PHP 8.x, might work on older versions)